shimaore/ccnq3/doc/data-dictionary.md

     For a global number this indicates the LCR route that will be selected to route the call out.

-    If a number has no `outbound_route`, the `outbound_route` of the endpoint (sending SBC) is used.
-    If the number and the endpoint both have `outbound_route`, the two rule sets are used in order.
     See additional information in *Rule (provisioning record)*.

 *   `registrant_password`: password for applications/registrant